 P1749L7 in IEEE P802.11-REVmd/D1.1, May 2018

-If the AC Constraint subfield is equal to 1, the RD responder shall transmit Data frames of only the same AC as the last frame received from the RD initiator.
+For the non Multi-TID A-MPDU and non MU PPDU if the AC Constraint subfield is equal to 1, the RD responder shall transmit Data frames of only the same AC as the last frame received from the RD initiator.
 For a BlockAckReq or BlockAck frame, the AC is determined by xamining the TID field.
 For a Management frame, the AC is AC_VO.

-/or
+For the Multi-TID A-MPDU and/or MU PPDU if the AC Constraint subfield is equal to 1, the RD responder shall transmit Data frames following rules presented below in this subclause and in 10.63 EDMG A-MPDU with multiple TIDs

 TGay Editor append at end of the subclause after the text provided in 11-18-0757-02-00ay-Resolution-of-CIDS-related-to-MU-BA-and-RD